nicollycrs/nicollycrs/README.md

 - 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; Studying Software Analysis and Development at Senac University Center.
-- 💼 &nbsp; Working as a Data Analyst / Project Assistant Intern at IBM Brazil.
+- 💼 &nbsp; Working as a Data Scientist Intern at IBM Brazil.
-- 🌱 &nbsp; Learning more about Data Science, Machine Learning and Artificial Intelligence.
 - 🟩 &nbsp; Currently living in Sao Paulo, Brazil.
 - 📕 &nbsp; Advanced English Speaker.